OpenBMB/AgentVerse/README.md

 - **Feedback and Suggestions**: Use AgentVerse and provide us with feedback.
 Your insights can lead to potential improvements and ensure that our framework remains top-notch.

-Also, if you're passionate about advancing the frontiers of multi-agent applications and are eager to dive deeper into research, we invite you to join AgentVerse team.
-Please reach out [AgentVerse Team](agentverse2@gmail.com) and CC to [chenweize1998@gmail.com](chenweize1998@gmail.com) and [yushengsu.thu@gmail.com](yushengsu.thu@gmail.com).
+Also, if you're passionate about advancing the frontiers of multi-agent applications, become core AgentVerse team members, or are eager to dive deeper into agent research.
+Please reach out [AgentVerse Team](agentverse2@gmail.com), and CC to [chenweize1998@gmail.com](chenweize1998@gmail.com) and [yushengsu.thu@gmail.com](yushengsu.thu@gmail.com).
 We're keen to welcome motivated individuals like you to our team!

 ### Social Media and Community